BlueBrain/SimulationTutorials/General/Installation/README.md

 This VM will have all the necessary software preinstalled.
 * Install the software yourself: Neuron, IPython notebooks, eFEL, BluePyOpt

+## Support

+Foremost, if you have any questions/problems regarding installing this software on your system, please let us know on [our chat channel](https://gitter.im/BlueBrain/SimulationTutorials).

 ## VirtualBox

 We provide **Virtual Machines** with preinstalled software.